griffio/griffio.github.io/knowledgebase.md

 **Making a Culture**
 - An Organizations collective intelligence is its culture
 - Individually people are smart and have hidden talents
-- An environment that gives employees the latitude to make use of these talents makes a Culture
+- An environment that gives employees the latitude to make use of these talents generates a Culture

-**Brand** is a form of group-think and can be toxic if inhaled internally.
-Output only
-- Corporate marketing often creates the brand first and implements it top-down
-- Brand is arrived at through the on going culture and not by simply inventing a set of values
+**Brand** is a form of group-think and can be toxic if inhaled internally - Output only - Corporate marketing often creates the brand first and implements it topdown - Brand is arrived at through the on going culture and not by simply inventing a set of values.

 **Open Plan**
 - Desk Farms